jpraus/arduino-opentherm/README.md

 #### What is it good for? ####

 - Creating your own central heating thermostat that can be controlled via website or mobile phone
-- Monitoring communication between thermostat and boiler and overseeing real-time heating status via website or mobile phone
+- Monitoring communication between thermostat and boiler and overseeing real-time heating status
 - Combining your boiler with secondary heating source (fireplace, solar collectors) via custom built regulator
 - ... and many more